 - The Office of Counsel to the Inspector General, an in-house legal staff that offers legal counsel to all OIG components; provides litigation support in cases affecting OIG operations and in false claims cases involving GSA contracts; manages the OIG's legislative and regulatory review functions; and coordinates the OIG FOIA program.

-- The OIG Office of Investigations, an investigative unit that manages a nationwide program to prevent and detect illegal and/or improper activities involving GSA programs, operations, and personnel.
+- The Office of Investigations, an investigative unit that manages a nationwide program to prevent, detect, and investigate illegal or improper activities involving GSA programs, operations, and personnel.

-The OIG is in headquartered in Washington, D.C., at the GSA Central Office Building.
-Regional offices are located in Atlanta, GA; Auburn, WA; Boston, MA; Chicago, IL; Denver, CO; Fort Lauderdale, FL; Fort Worth, TX; Kansas City, MO; Laguna Niguel, CA; New York, NY; Philadelphia, PA; Sacramento, CA; San Francisco, CA, and the Washington, D.C. area.
+The OIG is headquartered in Washington, D.C.
+Field and regional offices are located in Atlanta, GA; Auburn, WA; Boston, MA; Chicago, IL; Denver, CO; Fort Lauderdale, FL; Fort Worth, TX; Kansas City, MO; Laguna Niguel, CA; New York, NY; Philadelphia, PA; Sacramento, CA; San Francisco, CA, and the Washington, D.C. area.